kaddu341/DSA_Project3/README.md

 # DSA_Project3
 Project 3 for UF's COP 3530: Data Structures and Algorithms

+# Instructions to Run Code
+- Simply clone the repository into CLion and click the green "play" button in the top right corner to compile and run the C++ code (the CMakeLists.txt is included in the source).

 # Project Details:
 - Title: Deterministic Masked Language Modeler
 - Description: A masked language modeling program using a bigram statistical machine learning model to predict words.